andrewtarzia/CGExplore/docs/source/atomistic.rst

 Atomistic
 =========

-A package of the classes for handling atomistic systems in :mod:`.CGExplore`.
+A package of the classes for handling atomistic systems in :mod:`cgexplore`.

 .. toctree::
   :maxdepth: 1